questdb/documentation/documentation/guides/microsoft-entraid-oidc.md

 Our next stop is the _Token configuration_, where the OAuth2/OIDC access and ID tokens can be customized.

-Users could be authenticated without customized tokens, but authorization would prove to be challenging, as the user's security groups are not included in the tokens by default.
+Note that users can be authenticated without customized tokens, but authorization would prove to be challenging.
+The user's security groups are not included in the tokens by default.

 QuestDB can be configured to request the user's groups from the UserInfo